railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

    *Entering a Line for Production Receipt*

-To enter the lot number in an operation you can use an existing lot number or create a new pack.
+To enter the lot number in an operation, you can use an existing lot number or create a new pack.
 A production lot (batch number) is used for a single product.
 A tracking number can be used several times for different products, so you can mix different products on a pallet or in a box.

 .. note:: Simplified View

-    In the ``Simplified View`` the tracking numbers cannot be seen: the field is hidden.
+    In the ``Simplified`` view, the tracking numbers cannot be seen: the field is hidden.
-    To get to ``Extended View`` mode, assign the group :guilabel:`Usability – Extended View` to the current user.
+    To get to ``Extended`` view mode, assign the group :guilabel:`Useability / Extended View` to the current user.

 You can also specify on the product form the operations in which a lot number is required.
 You can then compel the user to set a lot number for manufacturing operations, goods